For a moment I thought I met real Gremlins! Introducing the extremely rare Philippine Tarsier, one of the smallest primates on earth.

-Other fun facts about these cute primates: Tarsiers are very shy nocturnal animals, but I managed to get a few photos for you.
+Also, tarsiers are very shy nocturnal animals.
+Despite that, I managed to get a few photos for you.
 Look at those eyes!

-As you can see, the Philippine Tarsier is really tiny – they fit in my hands!
-Just 4-6 inches.
+As you can see, they’re is really tiny.
+This tarsier fit in my hands!
+They typically measure just 4-6 inches.

-Tarsier eyes are too big to move in their sockets, so they rotate their head 180 degrees.
+Rotation – Tarsier eyes are too big to move in their sockets.
+Instead they rotate their head 180 degrees.
 This makes them similar to an owl.

 Tarsiers are indigenous to Southeast Asia; Bohol is one of just a few islands where the Philippine Tarsier can be found.